CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 4. [`Gradient`](@ref) (Neumann)
 5. [`NormalFlow`](@ref)

+To construct a `Flux` boundary condition use the `FluxBoundaryCondition` constructor and so on.

 Notice that open boundary conditions and radiation boundary conditions can be imposed via flux or value boundary conditions defined by a function or array.
 Or alternatively, through a forcing function if more flexibility is desired.